swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 ### About the Executive Council

 The Carpentries Executive Council is the highest leadership body of The Carpentries.
-It is responsible for strategic and organizational planning, selecting the Executive Director and evaluating their performance, financial oversight, identifying revenue streams and resource development, approving and monitoring The Carpentries programs and services, and enhancing The Carpentries public image.
-Members of the Council also serve as advocates and ambassadors for the organization, leveraging their networks to benefit the organization’s reputation and fundraising.
+It is responsible for strategic and organisational planning, selecting the Executive Director and evaluating their performance, financial oversight, identifying revenue streams and resource development, approving and monitoring The Carpentries programs and services, and enhancing The Carpentries public image.
+Members of the Council also serve as advocates and ambassadors for the organisation, leveraging their networks to benefit the organization’s reputation and fundraising.
 The Executive Council executes these responsibilities through a combination of monthly Executive Council meetings and regular correspondence and collaboration via email and online platforms.

 The governance of The Carpentries by the Executive Council is outlined in the [Bylaws](bylaws.md).